secretstartups/handbook/finance/payroll/index.html.md

 1. Total Rewards Team will add bonus, promotion, title changes, etc.. to the Payroll Changes template
 1. Payroll changes are entered into a spreadsheet for commission, bonus, new salary, expenses (only for UK & Canada) and password protected the file
 1. Payroll sends the payroll changes file to the local payroll providers.
-1. Local payroll providers will send the payroll report to nonuspayroll@gitlab.com for review and approval
+1. Local payroll providers will send the payroll reports to Payroll for review and approval
 1. Senior Payroll Specialist will review and notify Payroll Manager for final review and approval.
 Once that is completed then SPS will sends the approval email to the payroll provider before the 21st.
-1. Payroll save and upload the payroll report to the GoogleDrive by month and under the right entity
+1. Payroll to be saved and upload the payroll report to the GoogleDrive by month and under the right entity
-1. Payroll notify Financial Controller after each Payroll is approved.
+1. Payroll will notify the Payments team of funds requests due
+1. GL Reports to be worked on once available from the local provider and forwarded to the GL team at least 4 days before check date

-### iiPay
+### iiPay - Australia

 For employees of GitLab PTY (Australia), to view payslips visit the [iiPay sign-in portal](https://pay.iipaysp.com/GITL).